N4tsu-10/E-Learning_Dashboard/README.md

 DATABASE

-Run all the sql queries I have provided in the database folder.
+Step 1: All Sql queries are provided in database folder, execute them in the order I am mentioning below.

+Step 2: Run the setup.sql file first.

+Step 3:

+Step 4:

 BACKEND